 Breakfast is not included at this Hyatt hotel and runs about $24 pp

 To save time that day, we took advantage of the Hotel Breakfast Buffet at the Lanai Restaurant to fuel up before our adventures.
 Hawaii has a lot of Japanese Tourists.
 So the breakfast buffet included miso soup and fried rice along with fresh fruit and juices, potatoes, scrambled eggs, Portugese sausage and a selection of cereals.
 I rather enjoyed both the fried rice and miso soup for breakfast.
 The food was very good when comparing to the breakfast quality of other hotels.
 That is one thing that I really appreciate about Hyatt hotels in general, they traditionally provide a really nice breakfast.

 This was one of the best hotel choices I have made in a very long time.
 We absolutely loved it.
 Everything from the friendly staff to the fabulous room with a view and the hotel’s long list of amenities exceeded our expectations.
 If I was going to give this hotel a star rating based on a scale of 1-5, I would give it a 6!

-We will definitely stay here again if we return to Waikiki.
-Hyatt has really found it’s way into my heart this year and is now at the top of my list for scheduling any new hotel stays.
+We will definitely stay here again when we next return to Waikiki.
+Hyatt has really found it’s way into my heart and is now at the top of my list for scheduling any new hotel stays.